zylisp/design/archives/011-zast-phase2-impl.md

 ## Overview

-Wave 1 adds support for basic expressions, statements, types, and declaration specs that follow the same patterns established in Phase 1.
+Phase 2 adds support for basic expressions, statements, types, and declaration specs that follow the same patterns established in Phase 1.
 These nodes enable handling of variables, assignments, basic operations, and type definitions.

-**What you'll be able to handle after Wave 1**:
+**What you'll be able to handle after Phase 2**:

 - Variable declarations and assignments
 - Arithmetic and logical operations